jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 Important: this plugin requires `jmk_panel.ftplugin`.

+Variables at the top of the `main.js` file can be customized, e.g. set `filterOnTextChange` to `false` to only change node path upon closing the panel.
+Modifying the syntax characters is possible, but may cause bugs.

 ## Examples of expressions:

 - `@important` : items tagged @important .
 Note that tag matches must be exact; `@im` will not match an item tagged `@important`.
 This is in contrast to text matches.